 Focus Ireland and School of Social Work and Social Policy (Trinity College Dublin) host monthly lunchtime talks on emerging homelessness research in Ireland and internationally.
 There is also time allocated to discussion after presentations as a way of exploring possible policy implications.

-28th May 2017 (1-2pm) – Dr Peter Mackie (Cardiff University) on Homelessness Prevention Policies
+28th June 2017 (1-2pm) – Dr Peter Mackie (Cardiff University) on Homelessness Prevention Policies in Wales.

 Sarah Sheridan (Focus Ireland’s Research Officer) presented analysis drawn from four waves of data collection during 2016.
 The findings – which are regularly published on the Focus Ireland website – yield insights into family homelesness which are of relevance to both services and policy-makers.

 Dr O’Donoghue Hynes presented a detailed review of key data for the Dublin region.
 A review of statistics relating to numbers of persons engaging and flowing through homeless services will be explored and past and future trends analysed.

 Nicholas Pleace presented on research he conducted with Dennis Culhane (University of Pennsylvania) which examined the financial implications of extending preventative services for single homeless people in England, drawing on the lessons of extending homelessness prevention in Wales.

 This talk was based on a study into the experiences of staff members in Dublin’s homeless services on working with individuals who report mental illness and addiction issues.
 This research, which was carried out in May 2015 as part of a Masters in Global Health, involved interviewing staff in various homeless services using semi-structured interviews.